-Here is some practical and simple advice for making sure your baby has the probiotics they need.
+Here is some practical, age-based advice for making sure your baby has a healthy gut and microbiome.

 There are a number of probiotic supplements available for infants.
-These can include probiotic powder that can be mixed into formula and probiotic drops (affiliate links).
+These can include probiotic powder that can be mixed into formula and probiotic drops.
 While the viability of probiotic supplements is never guaranteed, in general probiotics are more likely to survive the harsh environment of the stomach if coupled with milk.
 So in that way, they’re perfect for babies!

 There are lots of different philosophies when it comes to introducing foods to babies.
 I recommend following the latest government guidelines, which suggest: